 Don’t hide your contact information.
 Make it easy for customers to get in touch and include several channels to do so by sharing relevant phone numbers, emails, and an address.
 Don’t forget to add social links to your pages and Google Maps for directions if there’s a physical store location (this will help with local SEO).

 Analytics and reporting features are what gives you an idea of which of your products are selling, which strategies are effective, and where traffic is coming from.
 Using reports from Google Analytics, you can improve your e-commerce conversion rate.

 It’s easier than ever to start an online business—the e-commerce route is accessible to anyone with a computer and internet connection.
 Some of these features are already built into certain e-commerce platforms, while others may need to be custom-built.

 But running an e-commerce store takes a lot of work.
 There’s a lot to think about and a lot of features you’ll need to successfully make sales.
 This list covers the basics but the nature of your business will determine additional components necessary for driving sales.

 What would you add to our list of types of e-commerce features you need to be successful online?

 By the way, sooner or later every website needs good imagery.
 Check out our guide on How Much Do Free Images Really Cost?

 Don’t need images?
 Well, icons will do too.
 Choosing the Right Size and Format for Icons

-Check the guide on making a website if you aren’t a designer and a set of helpful tips how to use icons and choose images for landing pages.
+Check the guide on making a website if you aren’t a designer, a set of helpful tips how to use icons, choose images for landing pages, and mobile design tips.